grandeto/gdriver/readme.md

 authentication, you need to set up `USE_SERVICE_ACCOUNT_AUTH` environment variable to `true` and `AUTH_SERVICE_ACCOUNT_FILE_NAME` to hold your Service Account file name e.g. `AUTH_SERVICE_ACCOUNT_FILE_NAME="gdrive-automated-asdf.json"`.
-Then place your Service Account file inside the `.gdrive` folder in your home directory.
+Then place your Service Account file inside the `~/.gdrive` folder in your home directory.

 ### Prompt